 SIMPO seeks public input on long-term transportation priorities and Giant City Road Improvement Plan

-Marion, Illinois – The Southern Illinois Metropolitan Planning Organization (SIMPO) is seeking public input on the development of its Long Range Transportation Plan.
-The plan will help guide transportation investments for the region over the next twenty-five years.
+Carbondale, Illinois – The Southern Illinois Metropolitan Planning Organization (SIMPO) is seeking public input on the development of its Long Range Transportation Plan as well as the Giant City Road Improvement Plan.

 A Long Range Transportation Plan identifies policies, strategies, and projects for the future; determines traffic demands for the transportation system based on anticipated population growth, business and residential development; traffic forecasts; and provides guidance on capital investments for the operation and maintenance of the existing transportation system along with future improvements and expansions.
-Participants in the first round of public meetings will be helping to develop the vision for the transportation system of the entire MPO planning region, as well as goals and objectives to achieve that vision.
+The plan will help guide transportation investments for the region over the next 25 years.

-For additional information contact Cary Minnis at firstname.lastname@example.org or by phone at 618-997-9351; Greg Smothers, SIMPO Technical Committee Chair at email@example.com or by phone at 618-998-2145; and Julie Peterson, SIMPO Policy Committee Chair at firstname.lastname@example.org or by phone at 618-687-7271.
+For additional information contact Cary Minnis at email@example.com or by phone at 618-997-9351; Greg Smothers, SIMPO Technical Committee Chair at firstname.lastname@example.org or by phone at 618-998-2145; or Julie Peterson, SIMPO Policy Committee Chair at email@example.com or by phone at 618-687-7271.